 In London this week, Google Deep Mind and the Royal Society of Medicine organized the AI for Science Forum conference.
 The conference had been planned months previously, but the timing, in the midst of this unprecedented surge of new A.I. life science publications, was especially apropos.

-Here is the video of the panel that I moderated on “Science in the Age of AI” with Pushmeet Kohli, who heads up A.I. for Science at Google Deep Mind, Alison Noble, Professor at Oxford Unviersity, and Fiona Marshall, who directs Novartis Research.
+Here is the video of the panel that I moderated on “Science in the Age of AI” with Pushmeet Kohli, who heads up A.I. for Science at Google Deep Mind, Alison Noble, Professor at Oxford University, and Fiona Marshall, who directs Novartis Research.
 If you have a chance to review it, you’ll get the balance expressed between excitement and concerns for how fast things are moving.

 At the conference, there was an inspiring intro video (only 2.5 minutes) and an especially memorable conversation between Hannah Fry, a mathematician and phenomenal moderator, and Demis Hassabis.
 That is followed in the same video by a fun panel with John Jumper, Demis, Jennifer Doudna, and Sir Paul Nurse (4 Nobel laureates).